-When two or more people own a home, either as a joint tenancy or tenancy in common, each individual owns a share (or interest) of the entire property.
-This means that specific areas of the house are not owned by any one individual, but instead, are shared as a whole.
+When two or more people own a home, either as a joint tenancy or tenancy in common, each person owns a share of the entire property.
+This means that specific areas of the house are not owned by one individual, but instead, are shared as a whole.
 While joint tenants are similar to tenants in common in many ways, particularly with regard to their right of possession to a given property, there are some important differences.

-While none of the owners may claim a specific area of the property, tenants in common may have different ownership interests.
-For instance, Tenant A and Tenant B may each own 25 percent of the home, while Tenant C owns 50 percent.
-Tenancies in common also may be obtained at different times; so an individual may obtain an interest in the property years after one or more other individuals have entered into a tenancy in common ownership.
+While none of the owners may claim a specific area of the property, tenants in common may have unequal shares and different ownership interests.
+For instance, Tenant A and Tenant B may each own 25% of the home, while Tenant C owns 50%.
+Tenancies in common also may be obtained at different times, so an individual may get an interest in the property years after one or more other individuals have entered into a tenancy in common ownership.

 Tenants in common have no rights of survivorship.
-Unless the deceased individual's will or other instrument specifies that his or her interest in the property is to be divided among the surviving owners, a deceased tenant in common's interest belongs to the estate.
+Unless the deceased owner's will or other instrument specifies that their interest in the property is to be divided among the surviving owners, a deceased person's interest belongs to the estate.

-See FindLaw's Home Buying Guide to learn more about the differences between joint tenancy and tenancy in common, plus related matters.
+See FindLaw's Home Buying Guide to learn more about the differences between joint tenancy and tenancy in common.